 The First Access Visa® Credit Card

 has an easy and secure online application.
 You will be charged a program fee but only if you are approved for the card.
 Once approved, you will have access to a certain credit limit, and your timely payments will be reported to all three credit bureaus.
 You may be able to receive your card more quickly with optional Expedited Processing (additional fee applies).

 is a secured card issued by Synovus Bank.
 This card will help build your credit history with responsible use since it reports to all three of the major credit bureaus.
 The card has an interest rate of 24.49% (V).
 There is no annual fee on the card during the first year; then $29 annually in subsequent years.
 Your credit line is secured by your deposit of $200 to $2,000 which is submitted with your application, and is fully refundable.
 Cardholders have online access to their accounts 24 hours a day.
 The card is offered throughout the United States except in New York, Iowa, Arkansas and Wisconsin.

 Citi is another major issuer that offers a secured credit card

-to people with bad credit or no credit.
+to people with limited credit or no credit.
 When they submit their application, new customers put up a refundable security deposit of between $200 and $2,500.
 When they are approved for the card, the cardholder’s credit limit will be equal to the amount of the security deposit.
 This secured card also reports to all three major credit bureaus.
 The Citi Secured card can be used anywhere MasterCard is accepted.
-It has a standard APR 23.74%* (Variable) for purchases.
+It has a standard APR 23.99% (Variable) for purchases.
 There is no annual fee for this card, but it does have a 3% foreign transaction fee.
-Benefits include worldwide rental car insurance, and trip cancellation and interruption coverage.
-You also receive extended warranty coverage as well as a damage and theft protection plan.
-If you bank at Citi, making payments on your balance from another Citi account can be done by transferring funds within the bank, rather than making a payment to a different company.